cognitedata/pygen/cognite/dm_clients/README.md

 Pros:

- * Simplifies interaction with FDM API
+ * Simplifies interaction with DM API
  * Uses Pydantic to validate the items before sending then to the API.

 Drawbacks and Limitations:

- * Not all features of FDM are supported.
+ * Not all features of DM are supported.
-   * `fdm` is only tested to work within a single space.
+   * `dm_clients` is only tested to work within a single space.
      * Across-space relationships are in principle possible, but some work would be needed to implement it.
    * Nodes (and consequently items) work with properties from only one view.
      * No hard barriers to implementing this in the future.